Table of Contents

 Finally Giving the Embroidery Shape to simple thread Lines on the Picture using GTriple run

-We may wonder how to pass the thread from the needle hole but it’s so simple than we think.
-As we said earlier first thing first, draw the bottom object first and the upper later on.
+We may wonder how to pass the thread from the needle hole but it’s so simple than our thinking.
+As we said earlier first thing first, draw the bottom object first and upper later on.